Rates + Insurance

 The insurance provider may dictate number/length of sessions, telehealth versus in-person, and/or which treatment modalities and interventions are allowed.

-I accept cash, check and all major credit cards as forms of payment.
+I accept cash, check (for in-person sessions) and all major credit cards as forms of payment.
 An active credit card is required to be kept on file, regardless of chosen payment method.

 If you are unable to attend a session, please make sure you cancel at least 24 hours beforehand.
 Otherwise, you may be charged an $80 fee.